Meet the Revolution

 Upcoming Interpreters-in-Residence

-Join these costumed living history interpreters throughout the year at the Museum to explore the work of craftspeople of color through hands-on demonstrations, storytelling, and conversations.
+Join these costumed living history interpreters throughout the year at the Museum to explore the work and legacies of the diverse people of the Revolutionary era through hands-on demonstrations, storytelling, and conversations.
+Stay tuned for more!

 Living History Youth Summer Institute

-The Museum's six-week intensive course for young adults interested in interpreting the lives of people of African ancestry in the Revolutionary era returns for summer 2023.
+The Museum's six-week intensive course for young adults interested in interpreting the lives of people of African ancestry in the Revolutionary era.

 Living History Youth Summer Institute

-In July and August 2023, the Museum will again offer its Living History Youth Summer Institute.
-This six-week program is an intensive course for young adults interested in interpreting the lives of people of African ancestry in the Revolutionary era and involves guest speakers, research projects, and field study.
+The Museum's Living History Youth Summer Institute is a six-week intensive course for young adults interested in interpreting the lives of people of African ancestry in the Revolutionary era and involves guest speakers, research projects, and field study.
 It prepares participants to explore careers in cultural heritage, museum, and theater fields.

 Past Interpreters-in-Residence